In our recent article on washing out pomade, we briefly touched on some of the finer products available to the discerning gentleman.

 Sachajuan is a top-notch Swedish haircare brand brought to our attention by our barbering friend Sam Nosworthy at Ruffians.
 Top dog in their range is this superb fibre paste, a very pleasant-smelling hair paste that holds brilliantly and offers a subtle sheen that isn’t totally matte but isn’t super shiny either.
 If your do of choice is quiff-esque or requires a strong hold, you can’t go wrong.

 Sheffield has given the world many great things, from Ned Stark to Pulp.
-It’s also home to Dapper Dan, a brand that is at great pains to stress its lack of connection to the product favored by a certain Mr. Clooney in a certain Coen Brothers film.
-Dapper Dan make something of a holy grail for pomade devotees: an oil-based pomade that washes out easily.
+It’s also home to Dapper Dan, a brand that makes something of a holy grail for pomade devotees: an oil-based pomade that washes out easily.

 A lot of water-based pomades dry and hold like a gel, whereas Dapper Dan’s offering feels much closer to the real deal, albeit without the necessity to rely on scorched earth tactics to remove it.
-The scent is also much milder than most of its contemporaries, making this an affordable and one of the best pomades for men that is easy to recommend.
+The scent is also much milder than most of its contemporaries, making this one of the best pomades for men and one that is easy to recommend.

 Thankfully nothing to do with the star of School Of Rock, Jack Black is a men’s skincare brand whose range runs the gamut from deodorant to moisturizer and includes this excellent clay pomade.
 We’ve experimented with a few different uses for this and found it excels at adding a flexible, messed-up texture to shorter, choppier styles.